dearhive/MashShare/readme.txt

 * Fix: Remove admin notice if Facebook access token is empty
 * Fix: Remove console.log test notice
 * Fix: Check if multi_curl_exec is allowed
+* Fix: Share count not incrementing if transient mashsb_limit_req expiration is not set.
+(Caused by Possible WP Bug or custom theme transient filter)
 * Tweak: Use https endpoint for facebook sharing url

 = 3.3.9 =